December 2015–February 2016 Cizre curfew: Cizre basement massacre

 The violence peaked on 7 February 2016, when more than 150 civilians were killed by Turkish security forces, reportedly many burnt alive.
 The same sources claim that the evidence shows these were intentional massacres and deliberate executions that "cannot be explained only as a result of the fighting."
 Some of the claimed dead were allegedly children as young as nine to 10 years old.
 Some of the totally burned corpses could not be identified.

 In another recording it is reported that Turkish security forces burned about 20 people alive after pouring gasoline into a basement, and that they were playing music used by the ultra-nationalist organisation called Grey Wolves.

 As reported by IPPNW, according to the Human Rights Association 178 unarmed people were killed by the Turkish military and their bodies found in three basements.
 The same is reported by Kurdish sources.

-Turkey called these accusations "baseless terror propaganda" used as "recruitment tools".

-According to the UN Turkey refused to allow a UN team to conduct research in the area.

-The UN says it has reports that more than 100 people were burned to death while sheltering in basements in Cizre.

-There was no crime scene investigation and no judicial authority was allowed to enter the basements.
+Turkey called these accusations "baseless terror propaganda" used as "recruitment tools" for the Kurdistan Workers' Party, the UN in turn claimed that Turkey refused to allow a UN team to conduct research in the area, reporting to have reports that more than 100 people were burned to death while sheltering in basements in Cizre.
+Domestically there was no crime scene investigation and no judicial authority was allowed to enter the basements.
 Instead the Turkish authorities arranged for the ruins to be flattened, the basements filled with rubble, and the bodies taken away.
 Human Rights Watch suspects a cover-up.